ElectricityMachine/SCR-SGPlus/README.md

 ### **Installation**

 #### Binary (.exe file)
-1. Download the sgplus.zip from the [latest releases page](https://github.com/ElectricityMachine/SCR-SGPlus/releases/latest)
+1. Download sgplus.zip from the [latest releases page](https://github.com/ElectricityMachine/SCR-SGPlus/releases/latest)
 2. Extract the zip to your desired location (right click > Extract All).
 3. Run **sgplus.exe**.
 **Note:** Some antiviruses may detect the program as malware.
 This is a false-positive, as such you may have to add an exclusion to your antivirus software for the program to run.
 Any binary attached to a release is the same as the one built automatically [here](https://github.com/ElectricityMachine/SCR-SGPlus/actions/workflows/build.yml)